 7. Matsyasana (Fish Pose)

-Matsyasana, also called the Fish Pose, puts some sense into your body when it tends to go haywire, just like how Lord Vishnu took the Matsya avatar to flush out all the bad on earth.
-This basic Hatha Yoga pose needs to be held for at least 30-60 seconds.
-It is best to do Matsyasana in the morning when you are refreshed from a good sleep and energized with digested food.
+Matsyasana, also called Fish Pose, puts some sense into your body when it tends to go haywire, just like how Lord Vishnu took the Matsya avatar to flush out all the bad on earth.
+Similar to the other postures, hold this Hatha Yoga pose for 15-30 seconds or five deep breaths.

-Benefits: Matsyasana makes your body absorb nutrients better.
-It relieves tension in the shoulders and neck.
-It helps you to breathe right and tones your parathyroid gland.
+Benefits: Matsyasana stimulates your core and digestion.
+It can relieve tension in the shoulders and neck.
+It may help to regulate breathing and stimulate the parathyroid gland.
 Matsyasana gives your digestive organs a good massage and keeps anxiety, constipation, and fatigue at bay.

 To know more about the pose and how to do it, click here: Matsyasana